Useful forms to save you money and help the process below:

 Ideally you will work out this figure based on your children's needs and what each of you are able to provide.
 It is useful however, to know what your statutory requirement (ie. the amount the Child Maintenance Service could pursue you for if your case was referred).
 Below is a link to an easy to use online calculator to enable you check:

 *Additionally if you want to vary a financial order by consent there is a court fee of £50 and without consent the cost is £255 (this figure could rise in Autumn 2021 so check the government website to clarify).

 HOW LONG WILL IT TAKE?

 The Divorce Process & Approximate Timescales

-The PDF below provides an outline of the divorce process itself on a step by step basis with an indication of the timescales involved:
+The two PDF's above (divorce process) provide an outline of the two processes with required timescales on a step by step basis with an indication of the timescales involved: